praekelt/django-object-tools/README.rst

 Let's go through that line by line:

-1. import object_tools. ``object_tools`` behaves similarly to Django's admin allowing you to explicitly register tools, see line 17.
+1. ``object_tools`` behaves similarly to Django's admin allowing you to explicitly register tools, see line 17.
 It also provides the ``ObjectTool`` base class.

 3. import ``delete_selected`` method provided by Django.
 This method will do all the heavy lifting.